caodac/pharos/modules/idg/app/assets/README.txt

 Novelty - novelty score
 Target Family - target family (e.g., kinase, GPCR) Function -
-GrantCount - number of grants referring to this target R01Count - number of R01's referring to this target PatentCount - number of patents referring to this target AntibodyCount - number of antibodies available for this target PubmedCount - number of articles associated with the target (obtained via text mining)
+PatentCount - number of patents referring to this target AntibodyCount - number of antibodies available for this target PubmedCount - number of articles associated with the target (obtained via text mining)